 In the future, the infant would also have an increased risk of developing diabetes and obesity.
-It is important that women with GDM follow the advice of their obstetrician to reduce the risk of these complications.
+It is important that women with GDM follow the advice of their obstetricians to reduce the risk of these complications.

 What can expectant mothers do to lower the risk of GDM?

-Women who are at risk of GDM should follow a healthy diet which focuses on foods that are high in nutrition and fibre and low in fat and calories.
+Women who are at risk of GDM should follow a healthy diet that focuses on foods that are high in nutrition and fibre and low in fat and calories.
 This consists of mainly fruits, vegetables and whole grains.
 They should also limit large meals and highly refined carbohydrates, including sweets and preserved snacks.
 Foods that provide a low glycaemic index or affect blood sugar less include: